endoflife-date/endoflife.date/products/yocto.md

 activeSupportColumn: false
 releaseColumn: true
 releaseDateColumn: true
-eolColumn: Support Level
+eolColumn: Support Status
 discontinuedColumn: false
 command: bitbake -e | grep '^DISTRO_VERSION\|DISTRO_CODENAME='
 ---
 > The [Yocto Project](https://www.yoctoproject.org/) is a Linux Foundation project that helps developers create custom Linux-based systems and distributions regardless of the hardware architecture.

-Yocto stable releases (e.g. 3.0, 3.1, 3.2, 3.3…) are made about every 6 months, usually in April and October.
-Stable releases are maintained seven months after the initial release.
 Long-Term Support (LTS) releases are made usually every 2 years, and maintained for 2 years after their initial release.
 Minor releases for supported stable and LTS branches (e.g. 3.0.1, 3.0.2, 3.1.1, …) are released on an unscheduled basis, usually when enough significant bug fixes have been accumulated.

 After the maintainance window has ended, releases can enter a community support phase if a community maintainer steps up.
 Community support is best-effort, and testing usually does not cover all initially supported platforms.
 A release enters End-of-Life status if no community maintainer steps up, or when there is no longer an active community maintainer for 2 months.

+Yocto stable releases (e.g. 3.0, 3.1, 3.2, 3.3…) are made about every 6 months, usually in April and October.
+Stable releases are maintained seven months after the initial release.